From Proximity to Utility: A Voronoi Partition of Pareto Optima: Bounding the complexity of the order proxy diagram

 One can interpret the $k$\th order Voronoi diagram in terms of an arrangement of planes in $\Re^3$.
 Specifically, ``lift'' each site to the paraboloid $\pth{x,y, -(x^2+y^2)}$.
 Consider the arrangement of planes $\HPlanes$ tangent to the paraboloid at the lifted locations of the sites.
 A point on the union of these planes is of \emph{level $k$} if there are exactly $k$ planes strictly below it.
 The \emphi{$k$-level} is the closure of the set of points of level $k$.\footnote{The lifting of the sites to the paraboloid $z = -(x^2+y^2)$ is done so that the definition of the $k$-level coincide with the standard definition. } (For any set of $n$ hyperplanes in $\Re^d$, one can define $k$-levels of arrangement of hyperplanes analogously.)
 Consider a point $\query$ in the $xy$-plane.
 The decreasing $z$-ordering of the planes vertically below $\query$ is the same as the ordering, by decreasing distance from $\query$, to the corresponding sites.
 Hence, let {$\planeLevel{k}{\HPlanes}$} denote the set of edges in the arrangement $\HPlanes$ on the $k$-level, where an edge is a maximal portion of the $k$-level that lies on the intersection of two planes (induced by two sites).
 Then the projection of the edges in $\planeLevel{k-1}{\HPlanes}$ onto the $xy$-plane results in the edges of the $k$\th order Voronoi diagram.
 When there is no risk of confusion, we also use $\planeLevel{k}{\SiteSet}$ to denote the set of edges in $\planeLevel{k}{\HPlanes}$, where $\HPlanes$ is obtained by lifting the sites in $\SiteSet$ to the paraboloid and taking the tangential planes, as described above.

-We need the notion of $k$-levels of arrangement of lines as well.
-For a set of lines $L$ in the plane, let $\planeLevel{k}{L}$ denote the set of edges in the arrangement of $L$ on the $k$-level.
-We will need the following lemma.
+We also need the notion of $k$-levels of arrangement of lines.
+For set of lines $L$ in the plane, let $\planeLevel{k}{L}$ denote the set of edges in the arrangement of $L$ on the $k$-level.
+We need the following lemma.

 \begin{lemma} \lemlab{on:L} Let $L$ be a set of lines in general position in the plane, and let $\ell$ be any line in $L$.
 Then at most $k+2$ edges from $\planeLevel{k}{L}$, the $k$-level of the arrangement of $L$, can lie on $\ell$. \end{lemma} \begin{proof} This lemma is well known, and its proof is included here for the sake of completeness.